United States v. Throckmorton: Boring v. Ott

 In 1909 the Wisconsin Supreme Court became the first court to reject the rigidity of Throckmorton in Boring v.
 Ott.
 The case had been brought by Boring, the executor of an estate, 17 years after discovering that the respondent had allegedly misrepresented an agreement with the decedent, Pool, which he claimed gave him the right to inherit a quarter share of the decedent's store as in force when it had actually been rescinded.
-Boring sought to have Ott enjoined from further enforcement of the judgement.
+Boring sought to have Ott enjoined from further enforcement of the judgment.
 Justice James C. Kerwin wrote for the majority, suggesting while Throckmorton' was generally good law it could stand to be broadened.

 Throckmorton had, as a necessity of articulating a rule, not defined extrinsic fraud very clearly, Kerwin observed.; he also took note of Marshall as having modified the rule.
 For that reason, "it is not easy to see why an issue determined solely by the perjury of the prevailing party does not amount to such a fraud, where such perjury was unknown to the defeated party, and could not by the exercise of reasonable diligence have been discovered," he wrote.
-"It would seem that a judgement thus obtained is as unconscionable as one secured by keeping a party away from court or by other corrupt means, and thereby preventing a fair trial on the merits."
+"It would seem that a judgment thus obtained is as unconscionable as one secured by keeping a party away from court or by other corrupt means, and thereby preventing a fair trial on the merits."

 So, having held that Throckmorton would not bar the court from considering the motion as a matter of law, Kerwin considered the facts, which he found wanting, not up to the standards set by Tovey and other precedents.
 Ott had consistently denied the alleged perjury, and the circumstantial evidence suggested that the agreement had indeed been in force at the time of Pool's death.
 "There is not sufficient evidence to make out a case for the plaintiff to that high degree of proof required by the authorities."

 The lone dissenter, Justice Roujet D. Marshall, would also have denied relief, but because he believed Throckmorton to be good law.
 Marshall, he wrote, "bears all the earmarks of having been decided without full appreciation of the situation the [C]ourt had created."
 If the Court had considered Throckmorton at all, Marshall speculated, it was to decide that the use of forged documents to secure the peitioner's signature on a contract was extrinsic fraud and thus fit for relief.
 In support of that proposition, Marshall argued that "in many cases decided since 1891 ... the Throckmorton rule is found vindicated in all its integrity".